devastion/algorithms-and-data-structures-handbook/README.md

 }
 ```

-## Analyzing performance of Arrays and Objects
+## Analyzing Performance of Arrays and Objects

 - Understand how objects and arrays work, through lens of Big O
 - Explain why adding elements to the beginning of an array is costly